shrichris/shrichris.github.io/docs/fsdl-2021/Lecture_2b.md

 Defence:

-* Training with adverserial examples - not very effective in practice
+* Training with adversarial examples - not very effective in practice
-* Smooth class decision boundaries:Defensive distillation - train second NN that learns to provide the same output as a nn without seeing the raw data ??
+* Smooth class decision boundaries: Defensive distillation - train second NN that learns to provide the same output as a nn without seeing the raw data ??
 ## Style Transfer

 ## GANs